Flight Lieutenant Geoffrey Richard Henry Talbot, RNAS

 Royal Aero Club Aviator’s Certificate 6

-On 27th June 1915, Geoffrey Richard Henry Talbot, born 29th March 1888 at Little Gaddesden, a British Citizen, Flight Sub-Lieutenant R.N., took his Royal Aero Club Aviators’ Certificate examination on a Maurice Farman Biplane at the Royal Naval Air Station, Chingford.
+On 27th June 1915, Geoffrey Richard Henry Talbot took his Royal Aero Club Aviators’ Certificate examination on a Maurice Farman Biplane at the Royal Naval Air Station, Chingford.
+The Certificate records that he was born on 29th March 1888 at Little Gaddesden and was a British Citizen.
+His rank was then Flight Sub-Lieutenant R.N.,

 Royal Naval Air Service Postings 3

-From 21st July to 27th August 1915, Sub-Lieutenant Geoffrey Talbot was based at the Central Flying School, Upavon, Wiltshire, after which he was posted to no. 5 Squadron, Royal Naval Air Service.
+From 21st July to 27th August 1915, Sub-Lieutenant Geoffrey Talbot was based at the Central Flying School, Upavon, Wiltshire.
+He was then posted to No. 5 Squadron, Royal Naval Air Service.

 From a letter to his sister Bridget 2